MoralisWeb3/MoralisDocumentation/moralis-server/web3/web3.md

 ## Events

-There are several events, that you can listen to on Moralis:
+There are several events, that you can listen to on Moralis, in order to check the web3 connection of the user:

 * onWeb3Enabled
 * onWeb3Deactivated